Gratin De Crepes (Stuffed Baked Crepes)

 This was one of my favourite recipes made over the Circuit Breaker (read: lockdown) period.
 It requires at least 1 pot, 1 pan, and 1 baking dish (which is a lot for Ms One-Pot Meal here), but the recipe is simple, and the results are incredibly rewarding – so rewarding that it justifies all the dishes you whipped out.

 Aside from the pantry staples like flour, egg, butter and milk, the rest is up to you and what you have lying around in your fridge.
-These images show softened onions, mushrooms and wilted spinach; I’ve also used ham and cheese (in the video below); but you can use whatever you like!
+These images show softened onions, mushrooms and wilted spinach; I’ve also used ham and cheese; but you can use whatever you like!

 I went a little wild and used some garlic butter I had lying around in the fridge to make the crepes, and it gave the most amazing flavour!